 As a vacuum manufacturer, Dyson takes a lot of pride in the quality of its craft and components.
 As a result, Dyson vacuums generally get good marks for their durability.
 At the same time, the expected lifespan and durability also depend upon the type of vacuum.

-Does a Dyson Vacuum Need an Extended Warranty?
+Does a Dyson Vacuum Need a Protection Plan?

 Dyson has plenty of confidence in their products, and they offer relatively generous manufacturer’s warranties.
 For example, the Dyson initial warranty